 #2.
 Select and Rotate Pages

 The next step is to select the pages you want to rotate.
 You can click the Select all button to mark and rotate all pages at once or select only a few of them manually.
-You can use your mouse to select single pages and rotate them right after selection or hold the CTRL or SHIFT key to select multiple pages.
+You can use your mouse to select single pages and rotate them right after selection, or hold the CTRL or SHIFT key to select multiple pages.

 Once you choose the pages you want to rotate, you can click the Rotate left or Rotate right button for counterclockwise or clockwise PDF rotation, respectively.
 You can even duplicate or delete pages, depending on how you want to organize your document.